OCA/product-attribute/product_cost_security/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Adds a security group for product cost price field.
-Only users with this group can view this field.
+Adds a security group for product cost price field and purchase tab on products sheet.
+Only users with this group can view this two.

 **Table of contents**